MbIXjkee/scope_manager/README.md

 two types of scopes in this package:

   - **RootScope**: lives throughout the entire app lifecycle.
 Usually contains dependencies that should always be alive.
-This is a single-instance scope for the whole application, it has asynchronous initialization support, and is never been destroyed.
+This is a single-instance scope for the whole application; it supports asynchronous initialization and is never destroyed.

   - **FeatureScope**: created on demand and destroyed when no longer needed.
-    A group of dependencies that share similar temporal reasoning for existence: an authenticated application zone, or part of the specific feature.
-Application can have multiple types of this scope, related to various features; many instances of the same scope, or don't have any.
+    A group of dependencies that share similar temporal reasoning for existence: an authenticated application zone, or part of a specific feature.
+An application can have multiple types of this scope related to various features, many instances of the same scope, or none at all.

-There is no requirements how exactly to implement a scope.
-You can create a simple class with manual implementation or use any 3rd party libraries.
+There are no requirements for how to implement a scope.
+You can create a simple class with a manual implementation or use any third‑party library.

 ### ScopeManager

-ScopeManager is a central management class responsible for handling scopes existence.
-It holds and analizes subscriptions to specific scopes, and based on stakeholder existance creates and destroys scopes.
+ScopeManager is the central class responsible for managing the existence of scopes.
+It holds and analyzes subscriptions to specific scopes and, based on stakeholder existence, creates and destroys scopes.

 The rules are simple: